 - Animal Kingdom – Flight of Passage, Na’vi River Journey

-PRO TIP – My advice would be for you to ride one of the Tier 1 rides at park opening (it’s commonly referred to as rope drop) and then schedule your Fastpass for the other option.
+PRO TIP – My advice would be for you to ride one of the Tier 1 rides at park opening (it’s commonly referred to as rope drop) and then schedule your Fastpass for the other Tier 1 attraction.
 Example: when Hollywood Studios opens, ride Toy Story Mania first, then head over and ride Alien Saucers and use your Fastpass for the Slinky Dog coaster.